 How can we help you?

-Our team of experienced Elder Law practitioners at Catherine Henry Partners can assist you to regain control of your or your senior family member’s affairs by taking the appropriate legal action.
+Our team of experienced Elder Law practitioners at Catherine Henry Lawyers can assist you to regain control of your or your senior family member’s affairs by taking the appropriate legal action.

 When should you talk to us?